How to Protect Your Knees While Hiking

 Hiking is an incredible way to boost your mood, spend time outdoors, and challenge yourself both physically and mentally.
 As many hikers already know, it can also take a toll on your body — specifically, your knees.
-If you’ve ever been on a long (or short!) hike, you know those nagging aches and pains can ruin your day.
+If you’ve ever been on a long (or short!) hike, you know that hiking knee pain can ruin your day.

 In this blog post we share our top tips for protecting your knees while hiking.

-Even the strongest and most experienced hikers can suffer from knee pain.
+Even the strongest and most experienced hikers can suffer from knee pain after hiking.
 No matter who you are, these joints are more likely to be at risk of injury simply because they carry nearly all of your body weight when you walk.
 Depending on your gait (which is specific to you) and the terrain you’re walking on, the kind of knee pain you experience and how best to treat it can vary.

 Of course, if you think you may have a serious injury, consult a physician for medical advice.
 However, there are plenty of simple ways to care for your knee joints that begin from the ground up and eliminate (or at least lessen) hiking knee pain.

-How to Safely Hike Uphill
+How to Reduce Knee Pain Hiking Uphill

 The type of terrain you are walking on can determine the physics of everything from proper foot placement to form and especially where, and how, your body bears weight.
 In general, most of us rely on the muscles on the front of our body (think: quadriceps and hip flexors) to walk uphill instead of the hamstrings and calves to propel us forward against gravity.
 This is simply because those muscles are weaker thanks to the excessive amount of sitting we do on a daily basis.
 As a result, we overuse our quadriceps, and the knee tracks too far over the ankle, eventually creating painful wear and tear in the cartilage.